Launch of Delta State Civil Society/Media COVID-19 Situation Room.

 Nigeria is currently battling the novel Coronavirus (COVID-19) pandemic.
 So far, Delta State has some confirmed cases, according to information released by the Nigeria Centre for Disease Control (NCDC).
 Nationally, the federal and state governments initiated various policy frameworks and actions to stem the spread of the virus.
 Some of the actions, including strict social distancing, has had a deleterious effect on the livelihoods.
 In Delta State and elsewhere, state security agents enforcing government-imposed social distancing restrictions have violated the human rights of citizens, resulting in avoidable deaths.
 It has become clear that the harsh government policies and pronouncements are inflicting more pain on the citizens, as there are no adequate measures in place to cushion the effects on the populace.

-The Delta State Civil Society/Media COVID-19 Situation Room is a collaboration of organisations active in the state and convened by Social Action as an intervention to monitor and report on responses to the COVID-19 pandemic.
+The Delta State Civil Society/Media COVID-19 Situation Room is a collaboration of organisations active in the state and convened by Alone as an intervention to monitor and report on responses to the COVID-19 pandemic.
 The Situation Room will work closely with government agencies to combat the pandemic in the state and address livelihood and human rights issues during the period of emergency.

 The objectives of the Situation Room includes: